hzeller/flaschen-taschen/README.md

  * Receives UDP packet on port 1337 interpreted as framebuffer (RGBRGB...)
    (Simulated layout standard left-right, top-bottom framebuffer expected).
 Easy way to get such raw picture is to edit out the header out of *.ppm file.
+   (this protocol is likely to change to include size essentially directly accepting a `P6` PPM file.
+This makes things more flexible and easier to send.
+And we can extend it for offset.
+But for now: just a raw image).

 ![](./img/udp.png)

  * Runs http://openpixelcontrol.org/ server on standard port 7890